bostondiditeam/ros/README.md

 ~/catkin_ws$ . ~/catkin_ws/devel/setup.bash  #To add the workspace to your ROS environment you need to source the generated setup file

 ```
+Note whenever you build a new package, you should source the generated setup file to update your environment !

 ### Modify package.xml which contains meta information, has been tailored to your package, you can modify maintainer, license, build_depend or run_depend package here.